Immigration judge says trial workloads and resource constraints are 'a problem'

 A Martínez: Do you expect that backlog to get worse?

-Mimi Tsankov: We can certainly predict that with any surge at the border case loads are definitely going to increase.
-With those backlogs at an all time high of over 2.1 million cases currently pending, it's only going to get worse.
+Mimi Tsankov: With those backlogs at an all time high of over 2.1 million cases currently pending, it's only going to get worse.
 Right now, the judges have about 3500 cases that they have on their individual dockets at the 69 courts around the country.
 And we're really concerned whether we're going to be able to meet the expectations of the administration in resolving these cases expeditiously.

 On the factors they consider when deciding asylum cases